I made the mistake of listening to the GPS unit.

 A – I prayed to the Lord that she might come back and tell me what had happened; and I prayed that she might come herself and tell on him.

 Q – Do you think that you actually saw her in flesh and blood?

 A – Yes, sir, I do.
 I told them the very dress that she was killed in, and when she went to leave me she turned her head completely around and looked at me like she wanted me to know all about it.
 And the very next time she came back to me she told me all about it.

 Q – Mrs. Heaster, are you positively sure that these are not four dreams?

 A – Yes, sir.
 It was not a dream.
-I don’t dream when I am wide awake, to be sure; and I know I saw her right there with me.
+I don’t dream when I am wide awake, to be sure; and I know I saw her right there with me.“

-The trial lasted eight days and Shue did take the stand though only to deny the charges against him.
+The murder trial lasted eight days and Shue did take the stand to deny the charges against him.
 The jury debated for little over an hour before returning a verdict of guilty.
 Shue was sentenced to life in prison and was sent to the penitentiary in Moundsville where he died three years later.

 Zona’s ghost never appeared again to her mother and it can be assumed she was satisfied with the outcome of the trial.